Skip to content

 Iliacus Muscle

 The Iliacus muscle functions in hip flexion, as in bringing the knee to the chest.
-Activities like kicking a soccer ball, performing tuck jumps, and climbing stairs require substantial effort from the Iliacus muscle.
-Iliacus muscles also can work very hard when doing sit-ups, although the abdominals should be the main mover [1].
+Activities like kicking a soccer ball, marching, and climbing stairs require substantial effort from the Iliacus muscle.
+The Iliacus muscles also can work very hard while doing sit-ups and leg raises, although the abdominals should be the main mover [1].

 There is also evidence that the Iliacus muscle also has a function in trunk and pelvic stability [1].
-Iliacus has the power to tilt the pelvis forward (anterior pelvic tilt - think Donald Duck posture), which is ok in small doses but painful when consistent and long-lasting.
+Meaning, it helps structurally support the hips and lower back.
+Lastly, Iliacus can tilt the pelvis forward (anterior pelvic tilt - think Donald Duck posture), which is ok in small doses but painful when consistent and long-lasting.

 Iliacus Muscle Pain Symptoms